stuartherbert/putting-ansible-to-work/introduction.md

 This book is for anyone who wants to start using Ansible, and for anyone already using Ansible who wants to improve their practices and approach.

-You will need to be comfortable using a Linux computer, and using the command-line.
-Most of the examples use Ubuntu 13.10.
+You will need to be comfortable doing basic Linux administration from the command-line.
+Most of the examples are for Ubuntu 13.10.

 ## What Will You Learn From This Book?